ALLERGENIC AND ANNUAL POLLEN INTEGRAL

 Processing methodology

-The Annual Pollen Integral (IPAn) is calculated as the sum of daily pollen concentrations for a given botanical family recorded during the reference year, whereas the Allergenic Pollen Integral (IPA) corresponds to the cumulative sum of pollen concentrations from the main and most widespread allergenic families across the national territory: Asteraceae (or Compositae), Betuloideae, Coryloideae, Cupressaceae/Taxaceae, Poaceae (or Gramineae), Oleaceae, and Urticaceae.
+The Annual Whole Pollen (IPAn) is obtained from the sum of the daily concentrations of pollen of a specific family measured in the year considered, while the Whole Allergenic Pollen (IPA) is obtained from the sum of the pollen concentrations of the main and most widespread allergenic families present in the national territory: Asteraceae (or Compositae), Betuloideae, Coryloideae, Cupressaceae/Taxaceae, Poaceae (or Gramineae), Oleaceae, Urticaceae.

 Update frequency